benhoyt/betterwalk/README.md

 number of system calls from O(N) to O(log N).

-In practice, removing all these extra `stat()` calls makes `os.walk()` about 5x as fast on Windows, so at least on Windows we're *not* talking about micro- optimizations.
+In practice, removing all these extra `stat()` calls makes `os.walk()` about 5x as fast on Windows, so at least on Windows we're *not* talking about micro-optimizations.
 However, in my benchmarks on Linux, the gains are much more modest -- betterwalk.walk() is only about 10% faster than os.walk().
 TODO: add OS X results

 Somewhat relatedly, many people have also asked for a version of `os.listdir()` that yields filenames as it iterates instead of returning them as one big list.

-As well as a faster `walk()`, BetterWalk adds `iterdir()`, and `iterdir_stat()`.
+As well as a faster `walk()`, BetterWalk adds `iterdir_stat()` and `iterdir()`.
 They're pretty easy to use, but [see below](#the-api) for the full API docs.

 Why you should care